 I received my Bachelor of Arts in English from Princeton University and a Masters of Science in journalism from the University of Michigan.
 I came to the Post in 1995, to cover the news, trends and business of the international fashion industry.
 I also wrote a weekly culture column.
 From 2009-2010, I wrote about Michelle Obama and the cultural and social shifts stirred by the first African American family in the White House.
 From 2010-2012, I was special correspondent for style and culture at Newsweek Daily Beast.
 I returned full-time to the Post in 2014.

 In 2006, I won the Pulitzer Prize in criticism for my fashion coverage.
+In 2024, I received the Rabkin Prize for my arts writing.
 After almost 10 years in New York City, I now reside in Washington, DC with my incorrigible dog, Oscar.